Dr Jan Merchant

 Jan graduated MA (Hons) Modern History from the University of Dundee and stayed on to complete her PhD, during which she began her archival career with the University Archive, first as Archive Assistant, then Project Archivist for 'The Drawn Evidence'.

-Moving to a local authority environment, Jan spent several years as Assistant Archivist with Perth and Kinross Council Archive where she further developed her professional skills, qualifying as an Archivist in 2004.
-Jan also has extensive tutoring experience, including the Modern Scottish History Distance Learning Course and with CAIS, where she has supervised students doing their Masters dissertations.
+Moving to a local authority environment, Jan spent several years as Assistant Archivist with Perth and Kinross Council Archive where she further developed her professional skills, fully qualifying as an Archivist in 2004. and later returning to the University

 As Senior Archivist, her main responsibilities include managing the collections (accessions, preservation, arranging, listing and developing access to the collections), teaching, supervising volunteers and trainees and developing the Archive's outreach and education programme.